Don’t Let Christmas Control Your Money

-- Splash of colour – To impress the Christmas stockings off your nearest and dearest, be daring with a pop of jolly colour to revamp your dining table or even cutlery.
-If that’s too bold a move, be simple by adding a sassy red tablecloth, green placemats or trendy luminous baubles and crackers.
-A dash of colour can do wonders; just don’t go overboard and tray it on the leather couch.
+Splash of colour – To impress the Christmas stockings off your nearest and dearest, be daring with a pop of jolly colour to revamp your dining table or even cutlery.
+If that’s too bold a move, simply add a sassy red tablecloth, green placemats or trendy luminous baubles and crackers.
+A dash of colour can do wonders; just don’t go overboard and try it on the leather couch.

-- The gift that will keep on giving – Start teaching your brood the ABC’s of banking by highlighting the importance of saving not only in their piggy banks, but also by opening a Capitec Bank global one account as an empowerment gift.
+The gift that will keep on giving – Start teaching your brood the ABC’s of banking by highlighting the importance of saving not only in their piggy banks.